 - Robert A. Divine, T. H. Breen, et al, The American Story, Complete Edition.
-This is the main text; it is also used in History 146 and History 147.
-Note the two-volume Voices of the American Past that came with it.
-This contains many of the readings that are online in "My History Lab" (see below). - For other assigned readings, our textbook publishing company, Pearson, has put together a set of resources in its site MyHistoryLab.
-(You need to register for this once you get your copy of American Story.
-See page 6 of this syllabus, as well as directions in MyBC.net.
-It's free if you have a new copy of the textbook..)
-Under "Documents" this gives you access to assigned readings. - The main channel for course documents (such as papers and test preparations) is MyBC.net.
+This is the main text; it is also used in History 146 and History 147. - Additional assignments will be available at several sites.
+One is Mybcc.net.
+Our textbook publishing company, Pearson, also has put together a set of resources on which assignments will be based.
+(You need to register for this after you get your copy of American Story.
+See p.
+6) The Pearson site will direct you to my class link, which will take you to the HEINRICHS HOME OF HISTORY which has and course materials for several of my classes as well as some fun videos.
+Use it to access MY HISTORY LAB, which (under "Documents") gives you access to assigned readings.